Have you noticed how the Dalai Lama projects authority through laughter, with his charming chuckle and warm smile at every stop, in every situation?

-What do the Dalai Lama and Patch Adams M.D. have in common?
-They both emphatically believe in the power of laughter to heal, energize, enable, and inspire.
+The Dalai Lama, like the famous “laughter doctor” Patch Adams M.D. both emphatically believe in the power of laughter to heal, energize, enable, and inspire.
 The Dalai Lama famously laughs at every opportunity and often cracks jokes at his teachings.
 Patch Adams spent his entire life using laughter to comfort — and even heal — the sick.

 Patch Adams: trying to make laughter and compassion the core of “what medicine is”